istio/community/TECH-OVERSIGHT-COMMITTEE.md

 ## Getting in touch

-If you'd like to reach out to the committee, please drop a note to [toc@discuss.istio.io](mailto:toc@discuss.istio.io).
+If you'd like to reach out to the committee, please join #toc-steering-questions on the [Istio Slack](https://slack.istio.io/).